ModelCloud/GPTQModel/README.md

 ## News

+- 2024-06-27 🚀🚀🚀 [v0.9.1](https://github.com/ModelCloud/GPTQModel/releases/tag/v0.9.1) released.
+With 3 new models (DeepSeek-V2, DeepSeek-V2-Lite, DBRX Converted), BITBLAS new format/kernel, proper batching of calibration dataset resulting > 50% quantization speedup, security hash check of loaded model weights, tons of refractor/usability improvements, bugs fixes and much more.
-- 2024-06-20 ✨ GPTQModel 0.9.0 released.
+- 2024-06-20 ✨ GPTQModel [v0.9.0](https://github.com/ModelCloud/GPTQModel/releases/tag/v0.9.0) released.
 Thanks for all the work from ModelCloud team and the opensource ML community for their contributions!

 ## Mission Statement